Englands Smith Guides Quins Past Covid-hit Cardiff - UrduPoint

 England's Smith Guides Quins Past Covid-hit Cardiff

+"I've never played in anything like that," said Glasgow's Australian No. 8 Jack Dempsey who is playing his first season in the northern hemisphere.
+"We didn't change our game plan at all."
+Glasgow, who lost their opener in La Rochelle, climbed to fourth in 12-team Pool A.

+"I hope we can do it again and again."
+"Once we started rolling they couldn't stop us.
+We delivered."
+Five second round matches between French and British sides were postponed on Friday due to strict coronavirus travel rules.

-Cardiff also lost to holders Toulouse last weekend as stand-in coach Gruff Rees was without 42 first-team squad members after their isolation period following their returning from South Africa earlier this month.
+Cardiff lost to holders Toulouse last weekend as stand-in coach Gruff Rees was without 42 first-team squad members who had travelled to South Africa earlier this month.

 Rees' side led 12-7 early in the first-half after 18-year-old debutant Cam Winnett and Wales back-rower James Botham scored.